 - Click on the gear icon at the top right side of the screen.
 You will see a sidebar show up.

-Step 2: Setting the Email Cancellation Period in Gmail
+Step 2: Setting the Email Cancellation Period in Your Gmail Inbox

 - Click on the General to go to that tab.

 - Scroll down to find the Undo Send.
 Clicking on the box will show a drop-down menu that allows you to choose a duration.
 This includes five, ten, twenty, and thirty-second intervals.
 Choose the option that best suits you.